 8. Optionally, you can set up an OID Policy, a CPS Pointer, add CRLDPs and the CA's AIA.
-Once you are finished with the settings, click "Add".
+Once you are finished with the settings, click "Issue CA".

 9. You can directly configure your CA from this menu, by turning on or off enrollment, trusting the CA for client authentication or server authentication or enforcing key unicity.
-Once you're satisfied with your settings, click "Add".